Alipc598/gatsby-main/README.md

 A Jamstack website that is implemented in JavaScript and CSS.
 It is designed to be an online shop for selling books.

-The website can be accessed be run on your [localhost8000](http://localhost:8000/)
+The website can be either be accessed directly by clicking on [HERE](https://alibookstore.netlify.app) or it can be run on your [localhost8000](http://localhost:8000/)

 ## Installation